SylvainMontagny/ical-to-schedule/README.md

 - **The time zone**
 - **the "daily schedule"** : it indicate if all the events of the day need to be regrouped as one or if all the events need to be added to the schedule separately
-- **The time offset before start** :  the time in minutes that you want to add before every event.
+- **The default time offset before start** :  the default time in minutes that you want to add before every event.
- - **The time offset before end** :  the time in minutes that you want to remove before the end every event.
+ - **The default time offset before end** :  the default time in minutes that you want to remove before the end every event.
 - **The remove content array** : every event that contains a string of this array will be ignored and not added to the schedule
 - **preview** : the number of day to come from your timetable that you want to add to the schedule
 - **pastview** : it's the same as preview but for the past days